 Sophie Payne – Class of 2006

-Sophia attended Lingfield from Nursery right through to the end of Sixth Form, leaving in 2006 after gaining her A Levels, before attending the University of Bristol to study Civil Engineering (MEng).
+Sophie attended Lingfield from Nursery right through to the end of Sixth Form, leaving in 2006 after gaining her A Levels, before attending the University of Bristol to study Civil Engineering (MEng).

 On completing her degree Sophie became professionally qualified with the Institution of Civil Engineers.
 Her technical discipline has been largely within the tunnelling industry working on major projects including High Speed Two, Crossrail, Thames Tideway Tunnel, Victoria Station Upgrade and many water industry schemes.

-Sophia is the Practice Manager for the Early Careers Team for the Transportation Engineering Division at Atkins for the South East, being responsible for the management of 40 graduates and apprentices across the region.
+Sophie is the Practice Manager for the Early Careers Team for the Transportation Engineering Division at Atkins for the South East, being responsible for the management of 40 graduates and apprentices across the region.
 She is also a Senior Project Manager responsible for the design delivery of some of the UK’s largest construction projects.

-As well as the above, Sophia is also an active STEM ambassador, promoting engineering to school groups and is heavily involved with staff development, as well as recruiting graduates and apprentices for the Transportation Division of the business for the South East.
+As well as the above, Sophie is also an active STEM ambassador, promoting engineering to school groups and is heavily involved with staff development, as well as recruiting graduates and apprentices for the Transportation Division of the business for the South East.

 She has so many fond memories of the School from playing in the Orchard, the drill hall and the adventure playground.
 Sports Day when she was dragged along the ground by her older sister in a sibling race, after falling over at the start and being too slow to get up whilst in the Junior School (a competitive sportswoman!), getting lost in the school minibus on the way to hockey matches and of course the many adventures of the Duke of Edinburgh with Mr Harrison telling terrible jokes!
-Sophia remebers many wonderful teachers from her time at the School that they are too many to list and it is lovely to see a few of them still at the School.
+Sophie remembers many wonderful teachers from her time at the School that they are too many to list and it is lovely to see a few of them still at the School.